 Humes & Berg

 This company began as a one-man brass-instrument mute maker in 1935 but has now become a big name in bags.
-Their Enduro line has great foam padding and smooth nylon covering while the Enduro Pro line has a plastic shell that gives great protection.
+Their Enduro line has great foam padding and smooth nylon covering while the Enduro Pro line has are hard plastic drum cases that gives great protection.
 Their Tuxedo and Galaxy line has been around for ages and has incredible build quality.
 These bags should last very long.

-The Impact is best known for its lightweight hard-cases that have unique styling.
-They also have soft bags for drums, cymbals, sticks, and hardware!
+The Impact is best known for its lightweight hard shell cases that have unique styling.
+They also have soft bags for drums, cymbals, drum sticks, and hardware!

 Established in 2000, Gator has since grown to become one of the more prominent names in the bag industry.
-They have great polyethylene cases and soft bags!
+They have great polyethylene drum cases and bags!
+Their polyethylene plastic outer shell is extremely sturdy and one of the most durable types of plastic out there.
 They are one of the most popular brands, you can find them in nearly every music store.
 Their products are also competitively priced.

-Kaces has many great combo offers that provide an affordable option for people to transport their gear.
+Kaces has many great combo offers that are at an affordable price-point, allowing people with even limited budget to transport their gear safely.

 Mono entered the bag market just a few years ago and has been dishing out innovative designs ever since.
 Their bags are light and thoroughly designed, making them a great option.
 As of now they only make drums, cymbals, and stick bags.
 They have no hardware bags yet.

 As the name suggests, Nomad has bags that are designed to be carried around.
 Their durable cases are lightweight and their trap cases come with casters.
 These universal-depth fiber cases are some of the best in the market.

 ProTec makes products for a variety of prices.
 They have affordable models meant for students and some awesome wheeled multi-drum bags.
 They also make great heavy-duty nylon bags that are meant to carry your whole drum.